surroundaustralia/idn-ds/len-and-sandra-notes.md

  - opens way to having MR (machine readable) "permissions" to assist elders determining access;
  - Table 2 expresses access protection requirements succinctly;
  - many resonances with 2nd order cybernetics (i.e. including observer as part of observing systems) an important insight;
- - suggest emphasis in our project is not yet about representing indigenous ontologies (a long term project, should be bottom up) but about using and adapting "at hand" tools with a deliberately narrow focus on a CARE/FAIR enabled research data management lifecycle aiming to:
+ - suggest emphasis in our project is not yet about representing Indigenous ontologies (a long term project, should be bottom up) but about using and adapting "at hand" tools with a deliberately narrow focus on a CARE/FAIR enabled research data management lifecycle aiming to:
-   - raise indigenous data capabilities by offering a practical, working data repository and catalog;
+   - raise Indigenous data capabilities by offering a practical, working data repository and catalog;
    - offer working examples (case studies) of what is possible for critique and feedback by partners and network members; and
    - enable others to replicate and re-apply case studies in different contexts.